Leadership Team

 Prof. David Demeritt

 David is a Professor of Geography in the Department of Geography, and an expert in environmental policy and risk governance.
-He is our Research Champion for research strand Fire at the Wildland-Urban-Interface and is coordinator for our research capabilities in Land-Use Geographies.
+He is co-lead of our ‘WIR3 Team’ focusing on wildfire insurance, risk, regulation and recovery.

 Email: david.demeritt@kcl.ac.uk